 Mr. Thomas’ oratorio repertoire includes Elijah, Beethoven’s 9th Symphony, Brahms’ Requiem, Faure’s Requiem, Verdi’s Requiem, and Raph Vaughn William’s Five Mystical Songs.

-In the early 90s, he was a member of the MusikTheater Ensemble for Stadttheater Giessen.
-During his years in Europe he was a guest artist in Basel, Switzerland, and Heidelberg, Germany.
-He made his debut with Macedonia Opera as Amonasro in Aida.
-Later, Mr. Thomas added Hong Kong to his international credits singing Germont in La Traviata and performances of Tonio in I Pagliacci on tour in Fiesole, Pisa, Cagnes-sur-Mer, Sarlat, Luzerne, and Utrecht, under the auspices of Stichting Pagliacci of Utrecht.
+Mr. Thomas was a member of the MusikTheater Ensemble for Stadttheater Giessen.
+During his years in Europe, he was a guest artist in Basel, Switzerland, and Heidelberg, Germany, and made his début with Macedonia Opera as Amonasro in Aïda.
+Mr. Thomas also appeared in Hong Kong, Fiesole, Pisa, Cagnes-sur-Mer, Sarlat, Luzerne, and Utrecht, under the auspices of Stichting Pagliacci of Utrecht University.

 Off the Stage

 Todd, originally from Elmira, New York makes his home in Philadelphia, PA with his wife of 26 years, Lisa Helmel Thomas.
 They have four children, Lydia, Gabriela, Samuel and Noah.
 He earned a Bachelor of Music degree in Vocal Performance and a Master of Music degree in Opera Theatre for the Oberlin Conservatory of Music.